cicero-interactive/classic-youtube-design/README.md

 ## The future
 Our next goals are:
+- [ } Adding a configuration popup menu for adjustable preferences
 - [ ] Implementing support for all subpages
 - [ ] Adding JavaScript to rearrange some HTML elements to more closely resemble the old layout
 - [ ] Adding dark-mode support